 “He is beginning to act as Judge.
 The movement here is important.”
 (McGee, 935)

 8a.
-When He had taken the book, the four living creatures and the twenty-four elders fell down before the Lamb
+And when he had taken the book, the four beasts and four and twenty elders fell down before the Lamb,

 They offered the same worship to Jesus as they did to God.

 “This offers convincing proof of Christ’s deity, since only God is to be worshiped.”
 (MacArthur, 170)